openstack/networking-bagpipe/doc/source/install/index.rst

 GoBGP_ (`sample configuration`_).

-On compute node (and network nodes if any) the following needs to be done, *based on an ML2/linuxbridge or ML2/openvswitch configuration* as a starting point:
+On compute node (and network nodes if any) the following needs to be done, *based on and ML2/openvswitch configuration* as a starting point:

 * installing ``networking-bagpipe`` python package (see :ref:`n8g_bagpipe_installation`)

-* configuring Neutron linuxbridge or OpenvSwitch agent for bagpipe ``/etc/neutron/plugins/ml2.ini``:
+* configuring Neutron OpenvSwitch agent for bagpipe ``/etc/neutron/plugins/ml2.ini``:

   * enabling ``bagpipe`` agent extension